Home BrittanyA getaway to Bénodet in Brittany

 Corniche de la Plage 29950 Bénodet

-Pro tip: access to the marine spa is free with a thalasso treatment booking
+Good deal: free access to the marine spa with a thalasso treatment booking

 Link to the Thalasso website